Lightning Fighters

-Development

-The three composers for the game were also working on the music for the Famicom title Crisis Force.

-It was released in arcades in May 1990.

-Plot

-A gigantic alien spacecraft crash lands into a future Earth, carrying an army of alien warriors with it.
-The precise reason as to why or how the ship arrived is never revealed though their intention is made very clear: led by some sort of a self-aware biomechanical life form, the aliens directly attacked Earth and the only thing that was able to stop them were a pair of prototype starfighters with extremely advanced equipment including a "dragon laser" which was some form of self-aware life form in the form of a fiery dragon, seen on the title screen and box cover.
+Gameplay

+The player controls the titular spaceship and another spaceship named Super Fighters as they defeat alien enemies while traversing levels.
+They can collect various power-ups to improve their firepower, including a laser saber and a flaming dragon-shaped projectile, while also avoiding enemy projectiles.
+One particular power-up is exclusive to the two-player mode, where both spaceships utilize a powerful weapon to defeat large swarms of enemies as long as both stay alive while it is used.
+A checkpoint system is implemented in the Japanese version after the player loses a live, while the international version allows players to resurrect on the spot.

 Reception

 In Japan, Game Machine listed Trigon on their June 15, 1990 issue as being the fifth most popular table arcade unit at the time.

 Legacy

-Though Trigon has become an obscure arcade-only title, Konami has referenced it multiple times over the years.
 Gradius Gaiden features a boss modeled after the ship and weapons from the game, and Yu-Gi-Oh! cards such as "Trigon", "Delta Tri" (based on the mentioned Gradius Gaiden boss), and "Dragon Laser" also represent the game.
 It runs the same hardware as the Teenage Mutant Ninja Turtles: Turtles in Time.

-It was eventually released for the first time as part of Hamster Corporation's Arcade Archives series for the Nintendo Switch and PlayStation 4 on August 20, 2020.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in August 2020, serving as the game's first re-release outside Japan.